Skip to content

 Indian Health Services Rotations

 PGY-3’s have the opportunity to spend 4 weeks at another IHS site, serving either rural or urban Native health needs.
 Our program partners frequently with the Seattle Indian Health Board in downtown Seattle, and residents have rotated at Neah Bay, Lummi Island, Cowlitz, Muckleshoot and other reservation sites in the state of Washington.
 Opportunities at out-of-state reservations may be specially arranged for interested trainees.
-Residents have traveled back to Dillingham Alaska, Juneau Alaska, Blackfeet Service Unit in Montana, NARA in Portland and Little Traverse Bay Bands of Odawa in Michigan.
+Residents have traveled back to Dillingham, Alaska, Juneau, Alaska, Blackfeet Service Unit in Montana, NARA in Portland, Oregon and Little Traverse Bay Bands of Odawa in Michigan.